 • Graça: Graça is a cool neighborhood near Alfama.
 It’s known for its authentic vibe, local food, street art, and the best views of Lisbon.

 • Chiado: Chiado is an artsy area of Lisbon, full of shops, art galleries, bookstores, and cafes.
 It’s top site is the Carmo Convent, with a remarkable archaeological museum.

 • Biarro Alto: reached by the Bica elevator, this neighborhood is a touristy place with nightlife and fado dives.
 It’s known for its famous Pink Street.

 • Belem: Belem is Lisbon’s UNESCO neighborhood.
 It has the country’s best assemblage of Manueline architecture.
 The highlight is Jerónimos Monastery.

-For more information on Lisbon, you can check out my 4 days in Lisbon itinerary, my guide to the top attractions in Belem, and my guide to the top attractions in Alfama.
+For more information on Lisbon, you can check out my 4 days in Lisbon itinerary, my 2 days in Lisbon itinerary, my guide to the top attractions in Belem, and my guide to the top attractions in Alfama.

 The only way to get from Obidos on a day trip from Porto is to drive.
 It’s 2:15 each way.